maurobonfietti/mauro.github.io/_posts/2019-05-17-first-post.md

 I'm Software Engineer with over +10 years of work experience as backend software developer.

-Currently, I'm working from home for Aivo.co.

-I'm living in Rosario, Argentina.

 I like reading and learning new technologies.

+Currently, I work from home and live in Rosario, Argentina.

-On my spare time, I like to play football with my friends, watch tv series and read books.
+In my spare time, I like to play football with my friends, watch tv series and read books.

-Also, I love to spend quality time with my family.
+I also love to spend quality time with my family ;-)

 You can find me on [linkedin](https://www.linkedin.com/in/mauro-bonfietti/) and also on [github](https://github.com/maurobonfietti/).